His mother threw him in the Florida trash, and he grew up to become a millionaire

 They had already raised many children, but they decided to take Freddie, who was two days old, and adopted him.
 The guy says that his adoptive parents gave him all the love he could desire, but kids in Queens have been violent.

-“They used to mock me and call me 'junkyard boy', they called me dirty and useless,” he says.
+“They used to mock me and call me ‘junkyard boy’, calling me dirty and useless,” he says.

-“I remember how sometimes I got off the school bus, and the children just came up from behind, grabbed me, threw me into the trash can and laughed at me,” recalls Freddie.
+“I remember sometimes getting off the school bus and kids would just come up behind me and grab me and throw me in the trash can and laugh at me,” Freddie recalls.

 It got to the point that his father was waiting for him at the bus stop and took him home, but the children mocked Nathan too, Freddie recalls, and said: "Ha-ha, look at the old man with a cane."